ashaabrizvi/Covid19_Analysis_Dashboard/README.md

 # Covid19_Dashboard

-Check out it at -
+Have a look at it -

 https://covid-19-analysis--dashboard.herokuapp.com/